OXID-eSales/developer_documentation/development/testing/codeception/write_new_test.rst

-When prompted, confirm :guilabel:`Codeception` as test folder's name and :guilabel:`firefox` as a webdriver or change to better suited values in case you need it.
+When prompted, confirm :guilabel:`Codeception` as test folder's name and :guilabel:`chrome` as a webdriver or change to better suited values in case you need it.

 This command creates basic structure for starting with Codeception Acceptance tests for your module: tests directory (in